 Best things to do in Kansas City

-The little brewery that could is now one of the largest craft brewers in the Midwest.
-Learn about incredible history of this native Kansas City company and about Boulevard’s brewing process on a 45-minute tour that starts and ends with free beer.
-Afterwards, make sure to get a photo in the little RV photo booth and hit up the gift shop to take home your favorite brews.
+This little craft-brewery-that-could is now one of the largest in the Midwest.
+Learn about the incredible history of this native-to-Kansas-City company and about Boulevard’s brewing process on a 45-minute tour that starts and ends with free beer.
+Afterward, make sure to get a photo in the little RV/photo booth and hit up the gift shop to take home your favorite brews.
 Be on the lookout for various events like Boulevardia, when the brewery hosts a block party with some pretty major headliners.

-Don’t be confused—it’s referred to as both the River Market and the City Market.
-A Kansas City tradition since 1857, City Market is always packed with people – and for good reason.
-Here you can find local produce, hipster goods, home accessories and more, as well as restaurants and cafes.
-During the summer, there’s an extensive events calendar with live music and festivals.
-On weekends there’s a popular Farmers Market, and visitors can shop antiques and collectibles at the Vintage Sale on Sundays.
+City Market is also referred to as River Market, so don't let the names throw you off.
+A Kansas City staple since 1857, City Market is always packed with people – and for good reason.
+Here, you'll find local produce, hipster goods, restaurants and cafés, home accessories and more.
+During the summer, there is an extensive events calendar with live music and festivals.
+On weekends, there is a popular Farmers Market, and you can shop antiques and collectibles at the Vintage Sale on Sundays.

-Built in 1914, this historical, architectural masterpiece is a sight to behold.
-Marvel at the Grand Hall's 95-foot ceiling, three 3,500-pound chandeliers and the six-foot wide clock.
-With traveling national exhibits, 3D movies on the Extreme Screen, Science City (an interactive science center), a permanent KC Rail Experience exhibit and a planetarium, Union Station has something for everyone in the family.
+Built in 1914, this architectural masterpiece is a sight to behold.
+Marvel at the Grand Hall's 95-foot ceiling, three 3,500-pound chandeliers, and the six-foot-wide clock.
+Home to traveling national exhibits, 3D movies on the Extreme Screen, Science City (an interactive science center), a permanent KC Rail Experience exhibit and a planetarium, Union Station has something for everyone in the family.
 Book a boozy brunch at Harvey's, if you want to feel like you're traveling back in time while enjoying a round of mimosas.

 Downtown, the American Jazz Museum shares a building with the Negro Leagues Baseball Museum in the historic 18th & Vine Jazz District.
 Learn about the birth of jazz in Kansas City through interactive exhibits, including listening stations and custom mixing boards.
 Among the historic artifacts from the height of jazz's popularity are collections of photographs, sheet music and posters.
 A great attraction to see before a live show.